-Name, Position and Province/State and Country of Residence (1) Principal Occupation During the Past Five Years Period of Service as an Officer or Director (4) Approx. no. of voting securities beneficially owned, directly or indirectly or over which direction or control is exercised (5) Joanne C. Freeze, P.Geo.
-President, CEO & Director British Columbia, Canada Professional Geologist.
+Name, Position and Province/State and Country of Residence (1) Principal Occupation During the Past Five Years Period of Service as an Officer or Director (5) Approx. no. of voting securities beneficially owned, directly or indirectly or over which direction or control is exercised (6) Joanne C. Freeze, P.Geo.(4) President, CEO & Director British Columbia, Canada Professional Geologist.
 President, CEO and Director of the Company.
-Director, President & CEO of Candente Gold Corp. since April 2009.
-Director of Durango Resources since July 2019.
-Director and CEO since July 1997 President since March 2018 4,669,781
+Director, President & CEO of Xali Gold Corp. (previously Candente Gold Corp) since April 2009.
+Director and CEO since July 1997 President since March 2018 6,828,337 Sean I. Waller, P.Eng.
+(4) Director British Columbia, Canada Registered Professional Engineer; Director of the Company since July 2009.
+Joined the Company in 2008 and was President of the Company from August 2009 until March 2018.
+Vice-President for Candente Gold Corp. since May 2009 until March 2018.
+Previously Project Manager and Vice President Business Development of AMEC Mining and Metals Division and currently consulting to WOOD (AMEC).
+Was President of the Canadian Institute of Mining, Metallurgy and Petroleum ("CIM") in 2014 - 2015.
+Director since July 2009 3,445,092